bitcoin/bitcoin/doc/developer-notes.md

-  - *Rationale*: In RPC code that conditionally uses the wallet (such as `validateaddress`) it is easy to forget that global pointer `pwalletMain` can be NULL.
+  - *Rationale*: In RPC code that conditionally uses the wallet (such as `validateaddress`) it is easy to forget that global pointer `pwalletMain` can be nullptr.
 See `qa/rpc-tests/disablewallet.py` for functional tests exercising the API with `-disablewallet`

 - Include `db_cxx.h` (BerkeleyDB header) only when `ENABLE_WALLET` is set